goavega-software/laravel-azure-servicebus-topic/README.md

 Windows Azure Servicebus Queue driver for Laravel
 =================================================
 ### Overview
-This package is alpha only and primarily used for queueing laravel events in Service Bus Topics.
-The primary advantage of using topic based events is that it can be consumed by multiple subscribers. artisan queue:listen is not supported (yet).
+The library provides support for both Service Bus queues and topic based messaging (topics haven't been tested yet on 5.x branch but should work).
+Default is Service Bus queues, for topic based messaging UseTopic should be set to true.
+The package should be auto discovered on Laravel > 5.6

 #### Installation

 Require this package in your `composer.json`:

-	"goavega-software/laravel-azure-servicebus": "1.2.1"
+	"goavega-software/laravel-azure-servicebus": "<<version>>"

 Run composer update!